creating2morrow/neveko/docs/man.md

 * go to `AddressBook` in the gui
 * enter .b32.i2p address of contact and click add
-* if all goes well you will have imported their public nevmes gpg app key
+* if all goes well you will have imported their public neveko gpg app key
 * dont reuse the app gpg keys anywhere else!
 * don't forget to trust the contact with `sign key` in the `check status` window